Chronic Fatigue Syndrome:

 Chemical, food, odour, or medicinal sensitivities

-Chronic fatigue syndrome (CFS) integrated medicine treatment seeks to reduce or eliminate symptoms and prevent relapses.
+Chronic fatigue syndrome (CFS/ME) integrated medicine treatment seeks to reduce or eliminate symptoms and prevent relapses.

-People frequently turn to functional and integrated medicine to treat their CFS-related problems.
-Integrated Medicine is a preferred method of evaluation because there is no "one size fits all" method for treating CFS.
+People frequently turn to functional and integrated medicine to treat their CFS/ME condition.
+Integrated Medicine is a preferred method of evaluation because there is no "one size fits all" method for treating CFS/ME.
 Your functional medicine practitioner will pinpoint the underlying causes of your persistent tiredness and offer a customized treatment plan to address the problem.

 In the conventional management of chronic fatigue syndrome, common pharmaceuticals include antidepressants, non-steroidal anti-inflammatory drugs (NSAIDs), antihistamines, anti-anxiety medications, blood pressure medications, psychostimulants, and corticosteroids (CFS).
 These therapies may have adverse short-term or long-term effects.